1981 National League Division Series: Game 2

-Dick Ruthven was called on to stem the tide against Bill Gullickson.
-Chris Speier's RBI single in the second made it 1–0 Expos.
-Then a two-run homer in the third by Gary Carter made it 3–0.
-Gullickson was masterful, allowing only one run (on Pete Rose's RBI single in the eighth after a two-out double by Lonnie Smith) and six hits in 7 2/3 innings.
+Dick Ruthven started the game for Philadelphia against Montreal's Bill Gullickson.
+Chris Speier's RBI single in the second, followed by a two-run homer in the third by Gary Carter resulted in a 3–0 lead for the Expos.
+Gullickson allowed only one run – on Pete Rose's RBI single in the eighth after a two-out double by Lonnie Smith – and six hits in 7 2/3 innings.
 Jeff Reardon got the save for the second consecutive game.

 Game 3

-Ray Burris was called on in the potential clincher against Larry Christenson, hoping to keep the Phillies alive.
-In the second, Chris Speier's amazing postseason continued with another RBI single to give the Expos the lead.
-However, Manny Trillo's two-run single in the bottom of the second gave the Phillies the lead.
+Ray Burris started for the Expos against the Phillies' Larry Christenson.
+In the second, Chris Speier hit an RBI single to give the Expos an initial lead.
+Manny Trillo's two-run single in the bottom of the second put the Phillies ahead 2–1.
 Two more RBI singles made it 4–1 in the sixth.
 Two more runs for the Phillies in the seventh gave them six for the night.
-The Expos would get another on a sacrifice fly in the seventh but the score would remain 6–2 as the Phillies won.
+The Expos would score a second run on a sacrifice fly in the seventh, resulting in a final 6–2 score.

 Game 4

 Arguably the best game of the series took place in Game 4.
 Scott Sanderson started against Dickie Noles.
 The Phillies jumped out to a 2–0 lead in the first on a two-run homer by Mike Schmidt.
 Keith Moreland's two-run single made it 4–0 in the third.
-But the Expos refused to go quietly.
 Gary Carter homered to lead off the fourth to make it 4–1.
 A Jerry White sacrifice fly made it 4–2 in the fifth.
-The Expos would tie the game thanks to Chris Speier's RBI single and he would later score.
-Gary Matthews would homer to give the Phillies the lead.
-Gary Carter would double to tie the game again in the seventh.
-In the bottom of the tenth, George Vukovich would walk the game off with a leadoff homer off Jeff Reardon.
-It tied the series at two games apiece and set up the deciding Game 5.
+The Expos tied the game in the top of the sixth inning with John Milner driving in Larry Parrish with a single, and Wallace Johnson subsequently driving in Chris Speier with a single.
+Gary Matthews homer for the Phillies in the bottom of the sixth, regaining the lead.
+Gary Carter doubled to tie the game again in the seventh.
+In the bottom of the tenth, George Vukovich hit a leadoff homer off Jeff Reardon to win the game, tying the series at two games apiece.